w-jablonski/files/Polish_English_characters_layout/README.md

 * Frequent bigrams RZ, SZ, CZ, DZ are inward rolls and NSRT are chosen for the home row.
 Put together, this forces Z to the inner column and then T with it, as TZ is rare
 * Hands are kept "up".
 Dropping to bottom row, especially with index and middle fingers, feels slow.
 This runs against the "curl" principle as I understand it, and touches C, Z, L, H
 * SZCZ needs to be comfy.
 This is subtle but for one, S and C are on different columns
 * X, C, V cannot be put next to where they originally were.
-I have Ctrl+XCV mapped to their original positons, and hitting e.g Ctrl+C to accomplish Ctrl+V would be weird
+I have Ctrl+XCV mapped to their original positons, and hitting e.g. Ctrl+C to accomplish Ctrl+V would be weird

 <br>